 b) Tax reliefs: Tax reliefs to business and individuals now cost over £155 billion per year, more than all spending on health, transport, justice, home and foreign offices – reliefs that are under-scrutinised, under-policed and badly targeted.
 Some reliefs are necessary, but too many reliefs are opaque and their benefit questionable.
 Some have become so ‘established’ that their original purpose or benefit has become lost in the mists of time.
 Others, like pension contribution tax relief, are taxes that give an advantage to some and not to others.
 These anomalies must be ended.

 d) Inheritance Tax: Failure to tax inheritance properly is multiplying wealth inequality.
+60% of wealth is inherited.
 We should levy tax on recipients rather than on estates.
 This tax currently raises only £5 billion pa.
 This reform would result in this tax being simpler, more equitable and would help to significantly reduce wealth inequality.

 e) The cap on employees' national insurance contributions would be abolished.